pepeiborra/hls-tutorial/README.md

 type instance RuleResult GetModSummary = ModSummary
 ```

-To request rule results, use the `use` family of combinators.
+The `use` family of combinators allow to request rule results.
 For example, the following code is used in the Eval plugin to request a GHC session and a module summary (for the imports) in order to set up an interactive evaluation environment
 ```haskell
   let nfp = toNormalizedFilePath' fp session <- runAction "runEvalCmd.ghcSession" state $ use_ GhcSessionDeps nfp